 - Once we’re live with Workday Student, active students may have active or inactive academic records.

-- An active student with at least one program of study status of matriculated, in progress, leave of absence, or pending completion is what what we understand as a “current student” today.
+- An active student with at least one program of study status of matriculated, in progress, leave of absence, or pending completion is what we understand as a “current student” today.

 Workday’s organizational structures play a critical role in ensuring the appropriate people have access to the right data, at the right time, by grouping related data together.
 Schools need to identify who “their people” are for different reasons.
 They may need to know who reports to someone at their school, who holds an academic appointment at their school, or which students are pursuing a major at their school.